 The Company has a formal annual evaluation process in place for the evaluation of the Board, its committees and the individual directors’ performance where each Board member is required to complete an effectiveness survey on a confidential basis.

-As Board members are elected annually, the Corporate Governance and Human Resources Committee takes into account each director’s performance when recommending nominees to the Board for election at the next annual meeting of shareholders and when making recommendations regarding the composition of the committees, as well as their Chairmen for approval by the Board.
+As Board members are elected annually, the Corporate Governance and Human Resources Committee takes into account each director’s performance when recommending nominees to the Board for election at the next annual meeting of shareholders and when making recommendations regarding the composition of the committees, as well as their Chairs for approval by the Board.

 Evaluation Process – Chief Executive Officer